 The gist of the game is aptly summarised on its product page: A dark fantasy RPG dungeon crawler, with challenging real-time tactical combat, a wide variety of spells, and a dark and brooding dungeon full of lethal enemies, sadistic traps, and mind-bending puzzles.

-Finding out if it delivered
+Finding out if it was delivered

-What I didn't get from this game was a vibrant story, dialog, and characters.
+What I didn't get from this game was a vibrant story, dialogue, and characters.
 There was very little of them.
 Not that I cared a lot.
 But I would have wanted much more of that dark, brooding voice and story you can hear in the trailer.
-Too bad we won't be seeing a sequel (it was planned) as it could have expanded in those directions and more so on the protagonist's side.
+Too bad we won't be seeing a sequel (it was planned), as it could have expanded in those directions and more so on the protagonist's side.

 Shade, the asexual vampire Paladin

 But in terms of combat, this game shines.
-You have direct control of the sword and that feels very nice, very real in a way.
+You have direct control of the sword, and that feels very nice, very real in a way.
 Very hack and slashy!
 So I hacked and slashed with so much gusto!
-Then you have the second combat layer based on the spells you find which can be cast in any direction.
+Then you have the second combat layer based on the spells you find, which can be cast in any direction.
 Couple that with the well-thought-out physics system and get some very interesting results!
 Pushing enemies with a force spell toward an abyss never gets old.
-Or towards hidden traps et cetera.
+Or towards hidden traps, et cetera.
 Nothing beats getting out of a sticky situation by planning your arsenal intelligently ahead.

 Though this was not a perfect game by any stretch of the imagination.
-It had some bugs on release, I even submitted some and got mentioned in the credits in a later version of the game.
-And I already mentioned the lackluster world and story-building but these did not detract that much from my having a good time.
+It had some bugs on release, I even submitted some, and got mentioned in the credits in a later version of the game.
+And I already mentioned the lackluster world and story-building, but these did not detract that much from my having a good time.
 In any case, I just wanted to give my two cents.
-But if you're still unconvinced the Steam reviews are worth a read and they do the game justice.
+But if you're still unconvinced, the Steam reviews are worth a read, and they do the game justice.